konrad-campowsky/gentoo-portage-overlay/README.md

    Note that the driver for this chipset itself (`net-wireless/broadcom-sta`) is umaintained, yet it seems to be working reasonably well at least on kernel version 6.11.

+ - **sys-apps/gpu-switch**

+   Utility to switch between IGP and dedicated GPU on caertain Macbook Pro models.

+   Stolen with pride from [here](https://github.com/0xbb/gpu-switch).

  - **sys-kernel/gentoo-sources**

    This ebuild adds a `apple-hybrid-gpu` use flag that will force the kernel to identify itself as MacOS 10.9 towards the device firmware when running as EFI stub.